v2denny/braintumor/README.md

-# braintumor
+# Brain Tumor Segmentation
+The main focus of this project is to explore the implementation of ClearML (ML versioning tool) in segmentation projects.

-Exploring ClearML implementation in segmentation projects.
-Brain Tumor segmentation using YOLOv11 and UNet.
+Simple brain tumor segmentation using YOLOv11 and UNet architectures.